How Does Duplicate Content Affect SEO?

 In most cases, e-commerce websites are a victim of this issue.

-For instance, on a fashion brand website, if you have filters to sort products by color, you’ll most probably get:
+For instance, on a fashion brand website, if you have filters to sort products by color, you’ll most probably get,

 Different URL Structures

-A lot of times, organic search experts forget to specify their preferred version of the URL.
 As a result, they might seem the same, but search engine bots think they are two different URLs.

-• WWW (http://www.mysite.com) and without www (http://mysite.com), two different URLs contain the same content, but www is a subdomain.
+1. WWW (http://www.mysite.com) and without www (http://mysite.com), two different URLs contain the same content, but www is a subdomain.

-• The same goes for trailing slash at the end of a URL (http://www.mysite.com/) or minus trailing slash (http://www.mysite.com).
+3. The same goes for trailing slash at the end of a URL (http://www.mysite.com/) or minus trailing slash (http://www.mysite.com).

-Instances of Duplicate Content on Different Domains
+Types Of Duplicate Content On Different Domains

 Scraped Content